 Telephone service is the only service for which Vermont’s Universal Service Fund offers a discount, and the amount of this discount varies based on the provider as well as the cost of service.
-Still, it never goes above $4.25 per month or even the VUSF credit users receive.
+Still, it never exceeds $4.25 monthly or even the VUSF credit users receive.

 4. Vermont Weatherization Program

-Vermont’s Weatherization Program aims to help low-income households, especially those with elderly, disabled, or young members, save money on their monthly energy bills.
+Vermont’s Weatherization Program aims to help low-income households, especially those with older adults, people with disabilities, or young members, save money on their monthly energy bills.

 Also, the weatherization program helps by increasing their home’s energy efficiency and comfort levels without compromising their safety and health.
 The Department of Commerce’s Office of Economic Opportunity coordinates this initiative.
 You can contact them through the number 1-800-489-7273.